 6.19 Ensure that professional development is targeted to support teacher needs so as to build their skillsets and confidence as educators. □Planning ■Implementing □Complete The district has a professional learning and training plan in place for all instructional staff.
 The district will review current process, trainings and feedback for improvement.
 Focus for Minority Staffing 6.20 Establish positive relationships with our current black teachers and discuss current work / school conditions for success (ex. conduct focus groups based on experience and teaching assignments - successes, struggles, suggestions, experience of onboarding). □Planning ■Implementing □Complete The district conducted initial focus groups with minority teachers to build relationships and better understand improvements that the district can put into place.
 The district will continue conducting focus groups with minority teachers and connect to work of PABSE.
 The district will continue to provide 6.21 Provide substantial recruitment and retention bonuses in Transformation Zone schools to attract and retain highly effective teachers in the neediest schools. □Planning ■Implementing □Complete The district provided recruitment and retention bonuses as planned. bonuses and review data with regard to impact.
-The district will build on summer 6.22 Establish a summer, cultural awareness training program for all teachers who are hired into high minority schools, with a robust onboarding program for teachers working in the district's Transformation Zone schools. ■Planning □Implementing □Complete The district has not yet developed this training specific to the Transformation Zone but does provide a unique summer Springboard opportunity for teachers entering Title 1 schools.
+The district will build on summer 6.22 Establish a summer, cultural awareness training program for all teachers who are hired into high minority schools, with a robust onboarding program for teachers working in the district's Transformation Zone schools.
+The district has not yet developed this training specific to the Transformation Zone but does provide a unique summer Springboard opportunity for teachers entering Title 1 schools.
 Springboard opportunity for teachers and connect to new teachers in Transformation Zone schools.
 40 teachers took part in the summer of 2017 by being paired with a veteran teacher through the Summer Bridge program.
-Focus for All Employees LEADERSHIP DEVELOPMENT 6.23 Continue current leadership pipeline programs to support and attract the top talent into administrative positions. □Planning ■Implementing □Complete The district has continued to build upon its current leadership pipeline and created a new talent acquisition team to locate the best candidates across the district, state and country.
-The district will continue the current pipeline program.
+Focus for All Employees LEADERSHIP DEVELOPMENT 6.23 Continue current leadership pipeline programs to support and attract the top talent into administrative positions. ort and attract the top talent ■Implementing upon its current leadership The district will continue the current pipeline program.
 6.24 Continue monthly training sessions for first-year principals and assistant principals to support their growth and development. □Planning ■Implementing □Complete The district has continued its monthly training sessions for new principals and assistant principals.
 The district will continue the current training program.